Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 SETD5 Included in Landmark Multi-Gene Study Mapping Shared Pathways Across Neurodevelopmental Disorders

-What was studied: Researchers at Yale University and the Icahn School of Medicine used CRISPR gene editing to knock out 23 neurodevelopmental disorder (NDD) genes -- including SETD5 -- in human stem cell-derived brain cells.
-The goal was to find out whether these different genes, which cause different NDD diagnoses, affect the same underlying biological pathways.
+Researchers at Yale University and the Icahn School of Medicine used CRISPR gene editing, a precise tool for turning genes off in a lab setting, to disable 23 genes, including SETD5, in lab-grown brain cells made from human stem cells.
+Each of these genes causes a different rare condition that affects brain development.
+The goal was to find out whether all these different genes affect the same underlying processes inside brain cells.

 • SETD5 was one of 23 NDD loss-of-function genes specifically targeted and studied; the paper focuses on all 23 genes collectively, not SETD5 alone.